HelioMesquita/Swiftmazing/README.md

 ## Running the tests

 For each scheme in project run some tests targets
-* The visual scheme runs the snapshots tests for all views and view controllers
+* The Visual scheme runs the snapshots tests for all views and view controllers
 * The Infrastructure scheme runs the unit tests using Quick and Nimble for all network tests
 * The Swiftmazing scheme runs the unit tests using Quick and Nimble for all bussiness and presentation rules
 * The SwiftmazingMock scheme runs the functional tests using KIF in a mocked application
-* The SwiftmazingTests scheme runs all tests

 The all tests can be run also using Fastlane just execute